• Home

 • In a medium bowl, mix together the Bisquick baking mix, milk, shredded cheddar cheese, melted butter, garlic powder, stir until just combined.

 • Use a spoon to drop tablespoon-sized portions of the mixture evenly over the chicken and vegetable filling in the casserole dish.
+Small spoonfuls are better than large spoonful as the dumplings will expand as they baked.

 • Place the casserole dish in the preheated oven and bake for 30-35 minutes or until the biscuits are golden brown and the filling is bubbly.